section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 - [Conclusion](#conclusion)
 - [Further reading](#further-reading)

-### Pre-requisities
+### Pre-requisites
 Prisma facilitates the generation of type-safe database schemas.
 When creating a database, every detail must be carefully considered to determine the database's structure.

 In this case, Prisma abstracts you from writing SQL queries.
 As a result, you must ensure that your database schemas are safe.

 - To have these safe schemas, ensure you have Prisma installed in your text editor to help you write type-safe Prisma codes.
 - In this tutorial, we will use [Visual Studio Code](https://code.visualstudio.com/).
 Once you have it installed, ensure you have the [Prisma extension](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma) installed.
 This extension adds syntax highlighting for `.prisma` files.
-It helps prevent errors by establishing a robust and type-safe code that are specifically designed for Prisma programs.
+It helps prevent errors by establishing a robust and type-safe code that is specifically designed for Prisma programs.
-- Prisma provides [Prisma studio](https://www.prisma.io/studio) that allows you to interact with `.prisma` files.
+- Prisma provides a [Prisma studio](https://www.prisma.io/studio) that allows you to interact with `.prisma` files.
 Ensure you have it installed on your computer.
 Also, ensure Node.js (at least 64 bits) is installed.
 - This guide also runs Prisma using Docker.
 Ensure that you have [Docker](https://www.docker.com/products/docker-desktop) installed on your computer and have some basic knowledge of running and using Docker.
 This [guide](/engineering-education/docker-concepts/) will help you get started with Docker.

 ### Major components of Prisma
 The Prisma ecosystem is made up of three major components.
 These are;

 #### Prisma migrate
-Prisma migrate acts as the database version control.
+Prisma `migrate` acts as the database version control.
 Migration is a way to control the previous versions of the database schema.
 This works similar to Git, where you always have a history of the code versions.

 Whenever you change the database schema, Prisma's migrate creates a new version of the newly added schema.
 This way, whenever you have an issue with your current running schema, you can always check and roll back to the previous stable database schema.

 #### Prisma client
 Provide a way to write/type-safe the query builder.
 Prisma abstracts you from writing the SQL queries.
 Prisma client will help to set up and write your database, model the data validation, describe the relationships between different data fields, and so on.

-Prisma client provides very simple and intuitive method to set this up without having to write a single SQL query.
+Prisma client provides a very simple and intuitive method to set this up without having to write a single SQL query.
 Prisma client enables you to generate SQL queries and helps connect to the database of your choice.

 Prisma client also generates and provides functions or methods d which can be used to create a stateful connection to a database.
 We can then use it to create, delete, update, or do an operation related to the database.

 #### Prisma studio
 This is a modern database GUI to interact with your data.
-It gives you a visual representation of how the schema represented in a `.prisma` file.
+It gives you a visual representation of how the schema is represented in a `.prisma` file.

 Usually, you always tend to have trouble connecting or checking your tables or databases.
-If you have difficulties to verify the tables via the CLI commands, you tend to use something like [PHPMyAdmin](https://www.phpmyadmin.net) to see visualize the data in your database.
+If you have difficulties verifying the tables via the CLI commands, you tend to use something like [PHPMyAdmin](https://www.phpmyadmin.net) to see visualize the data in your database.

 Prisma studio provides the same feature with a minimal UI that lets you see all the tables in your database.
 Here, you can check the models and the type of data set in your database.
 You can delete records, add records, and perform any operation - only with the UI.